AdobeDocs/commerce-operations.en/help/installation/next-steps/configuration.md

 After installation, we recommend the following:

-*  Make sure your file ownership and permissions are set properly
+*  Make sure that your file ownership and permissions are set properly
 *  We strongly recommend [changing the default Admin URI](../tutorials/admin-uri.md) from `admin` to something else
 *  Make sure the [`X-Frame-Option` HTTP header](../../configuration/security/xframe-options.md) is set properly.
 *  Take precautions against cross-site scripting (XSS) by [securing your templates](https://developer.adobe.com/commerce/php/development/security/cross-site-scripting/)